 Medications are typically viewed as a positive way of treating a variety of conditions.
 Unfortunately, some pain medications, anti-inflammatory drugs, and even blood pressure medications can have negative side effects, like being ototoxic, or potentially harmful to the ear.
-Zoloft is a commonly prescribed medication to treat depression and other mental health conditions.
-This article will review whether or not it is ototoxic and potentially harmful to the ear and lead to hearing loss or tinnitus.
+Zoloft is a commonly prescribed medication to treat depressive and anxiety symptoms.
+This article will review whether it is ototoxic and potentially harmful to the ear, leading to hearing loss or tinnitus.

 What Is Zoloft?